samplx/intel-hex-loader/README.md

 ## Options

-All options have a short, single character version: e.g. `-o` as well as a long version, e.g. `--output`.
+Almost all options have a short, single character version: e.g. `-o` as well as a long version, e.g. `--output`.

+The `--version` option has no short version.
+It describes the version.

 The `--help` or `-h` option provides a short description of how to use the tool.